 - Freeze bars for 30 minutes or until set

-The Toasted Coconut and Vanilla Whey recipe will make 3, one per each serving.
+The Toasted Coconut and Vanilla Whey recipe will make 3, one per serving.
 Each serving has 212 calories, 13 grams of fat, and 8.8 carbs.
-What makes this bar a star is the 16.6 grams of protein and 6 grams of fiber-packed into it.
+This bar a star is the 16.6 grams of protein and 6 grams of fiber-packed into it.

-These bars don’t really have any side effects, however, if you are gluten-free you may want to substitute some of the ingredients on our list to ensure you get a gluten-free version of the same protein bars.
+These bars don’t have any side effects.
+However, if you are gluten-free, you may want to substitute some of the ingredients on our list to ensure you get a gluten-free version of the same protein bars.

 NO TIME TO COOK?
 GET IT HERE